Scroll to see more

 01

-Success would look like creating an app where a child can reach their speech goals without the need for someone monitoring/SLP.
+Success would look like creating an app where a child can reach their speech goals without supervision.

 02